DextroLaev/da6401_assignment3/README.md

 - **`config.py`** ⚡
   - contains the model specific configuration to run and train the respective models.

-- **`test.py`** 📊
-  - This code is used evaluate the performance of the attention/vanilla model on the testing dataset.

 - **`train.py`** ⚡
   - This file is used to train the attention/vanilla model with the default configuration.

 - **`model.py`** 🤖
   - Implements the **Vanilla Model**.